 This tree mutilator obviously isn’t familiar with one of the most famous lines ever uttered in a Dirty Harry movie.
 At one point in the movie, Dirty Harry is staring at a moron pointing a gun at him.
 Harry calming reminds the guy, “A man’s gotta know his limitations.”

 Personally, I believe strongly that this Dirty Harry line is one of the most insightful, and most often ignored, piece of advice available today.
 Ignore it at your own peril.

 My new neighbors should be totally ashamed of themselves for allowing this once-beautiful tree to be mutilated by some family member or friend pretending to know anything about tree trimming.
-Not only is the tree humiliated, this tree ruins the look of the front yard, makes the home owners look like selfish morons, and the entire block suffers as a result.
+Not only is the tree humiliated, but this tree also ruins the look of the front yard, makes the homeowners look like selfish morons, and the entire block suffers as a result.

 Let A Tree Trimming Expert Set A Good Example

-If you insist on trimming Crepe Myrtle trees, HIRE AN EXPERT!
+If you insist on trimming Crepe Myrtle trees, it’s best to hire a professional.

 If you are too tight to hire an expert, at least go online and find a website with detailed instructions on the best way to trim your Crepe Myrtle tree.
 By the way, the best time to do so would be in the fall.
 An excellent set of instructions, complete with photographs, is available here.

 Imagine, for a moment, how a nearby park or forest would look to you if morons were allowed to arrive and trim the trees using their own tools purchased at Home Depot, ACE Hardware, or some garage or yard sale.
 You’d be outraged to the point that you’d probably call the police and want the perpetrators arrested and put in jail.